There’s so much more to Tuscany than great food, wine and beautiful rolling hills…

 Anyone who has read or seen Under the Tuscan Sun will want to visit Cortona, the book and film’s setting.
 But even if you haven’t, you’ll appreciate the town’s millenia old history and architecture, like the 3,000-year-old Etruscan walls, surrounding Cortona.

 Can’t imagine life without wine?
 Tuscany is the place for you!
-Wander through the famous wine region, where vineyard after vineyard paint the tranquil countryside, providing the perfect place for a wine tour.
+Wander through the famous wine region, where vineyard after vineyard paint the tranquil countryside, providing the perfect place for a wine tour in Tuscany.

 Between Siena and Florence lies Chianti, one of Italy’s oldest wine regions.
 And did you know the region actually has two sections of vineyards—Chianti and Chianti Classico?
 The latter represents a tiny area where the wine originated.
 This dry and ruby red wine pairs well with a Florentine steak.